-Help One Now is supporting orphan prevention & family empowerment projects in Port-au-Prince, Kenscoff, Drouin, Ferrier, and Pestel.
+Help One Now is supporting orphan prevention & family empowerment projects in Port-au-Prince, Kenscoff, Drouin, and Ferrier.

 These projects focus on education, health care, micro-enterprise, family preservation, family reunification, and spiritual development to keep vulnerable children WITH their families.

 There is a significant range of at risk children in Haiti.
 The children of Ferrier Village generally fall into two categories: those children vulnerable to serving as domestic servants in households, an arrangement commonly known as restavèk (literally, “living with”); and children trafficked for sex and labor across the border into the Dominican Republic.
 Since Ferrier is a border city, it is a prime location to rescue children in these vulnerable situations.

 PEOPLE IN HAITI

 - Haiti’s adult literacy rate is 48.7%.
 Youth literacy rates are at 72.5%

 - Roughly 30% of children attending primary school will not make it to third grade; 60% will quit school before the sixth grade (Haiti Partners, 2016).

 - 63 year life expectancy

 - Infant mortality: 55 per 1000 births,